jukod/jukod.github.io/README.md

 ## Upcoming meetups

-For the first half of 2024's spring term, study period 3, we meet every other Friday at 15:15.
+For the first half of 2024's spring term, study period 3, we meet every other Friday afternoon.
+See the schedule below for the upcoming meetings.

 | Meetup Date           | Time  | Location     | Note |
 | --------------------- | ----- | ------------ | ---- |